danim55/software-knowledge/kubernetes/kubernetes-pods.md

    - Containers share network/IP (`localhost`) and volumes.
    - Use only when containers are tightly coupled.

-> You don’t use multiple containers for replication—use workload controllers instead.
+> You don't use multiple containers for replication—use workload controllers instead.

----

 ## Pod Manifest Example